Lock Settings on Android

 If you've ever tried to set restrictions on your Android device, chances are you've realized how easy it is to undo those restrictions within the Settings app.
 There are a few different ways to prevent these restrictions from being undone, and one of the most effective ways to do this is by locking which settings can be changed on Android devices.

-In our experience helping people break bad habits with their technology, people want to limit settings for a few reasons:
+In our experience helping people break bad habits with their technology, people want to limit settings to prevent content filtering from being bypassed.

 There are a couple different ways that you might approach this problem: